GiovaneIwamoto/planner-api/README.md

 - Create a signup user that must follow a valid pre-defined body.
 - Create a signin user that must follow a valid pre-defined body.
-- Create an event using a valid predefined body that can automatically register its creation time and generate a new id.
+- Create an event using a valid predefined body.

 DELETE